Hegl1/ParProg2021/Assignment_10/Assignment_10.md

 }
 ```

-There are three nested for loops in this function.
+There are tree nested for loops in this function.
 This is the part which (probably) is the most time consuming.
 To veryfy this, we can look at the linewise anaylsis output.

 ### Line based analysis